 And since you aren’t actually touching the paintwork, you don’t run the risk of abrading the contamination away like a clay bar does.

 If you’re looking for a good iron fallout remover, then check out Bilt Hamber Korrosol.
 It’s my go to choice because it’s very cheap and cost-effective.
-It does a great job at decontaminating the paint, without being too aggressive.
+My favourite tar remover is the Garage Therapy /Zero: Tar Remover.

 Of course, you don’t need to use an iron fallout or tar remover that often.
 Every 6 months on a daily driver that’s stored outside is usually adequate.